pkbros/talkchar/readme.md

-Here's the full summary of everything decided so far:
+Here's the full introduction of everything decided so far:

 ---